 For STEM secondary educators in Africa, we offer our engaging, rigorous teacher professional development model which provides tools to empower teachers and their students and transform the classroom into a collaboration space where STEM content comes to life.

-If you are a STEM teacher who is interested in our upcoming STEM teacher training workshop in January 2018, please fill in the form below.
+If you are a STEM teacher who is interested in our upcoming STEM teacher training workshop in August 2018, please fill in the form here.